joshuabamboo/joshuabamboo.github.io/source/_posts/2014-10-14-communicating-with-other-classes.markdown

 			end
 		end

+Rappers is an instance of the class Array; therefore, methods within that class can be called on the rappers array.
 This is really no different than the first example of the Artist, Genre and Song classes.
+Within the Artist class, the add_song method is being passed a parameter that is an instance of the Song class.
+This allows us to then call methods from the Song class on that instance.
+Similarly, in the Song class we can access the Genre class method by passing in an instance of Genre.
 As long as the method's parameter is an instance of a particular class, we will always be able to reach into that class.